Hlinka Gretzky Cup: Showcasing the Future of Hockey

 Canada’s Dominance

 Canada’s National Men’s Summer Under-18 Team has an unmatched record, capturing 24 of the 32 gold medals awarded since 1991.
 Canada has produced many NHL stars through this tournament and has won gold in runs of seven (1996–2002) and eight (2008–2015) consecutive years.
-Despite fierce international competition, Canada has medalled in nearly every tournament except for 2003, 2007, 2016, and 2021.
+Despite fierce international competition, Canada has medalled in nearly every tournament it has played in, except for 2003, 2007 and 2016.

 The NHL Draft’s First Look